 What to Wear on a Disney Cruise

-I try to bring a few items that can be mixed and matched, with either a neutral or set color scheme.
-Since I’ll often be in a bathing suit for most days at sea, I can usually wear the same item more than once.
+I try to bring a few items that can be mixed and matched, with either a neutral or a set color scheme.
+Since I'll often be in a bathing suit for most days at sea, I can usually wear the same item more than once.
 I do, however, bring at least two bathing suits so I never have to put on a wet one.

 There are lots of photo opportunities in the evenings, especially on dress-up or formal nights, so that could be a great excuse for some more formal family photos.